-- You are allergic to nirmatrelvir, ritonavir, or any of the ingredients in Paxlovid - You have a clinical need to take a medicine that affects how Paxlovid works or may cause serious side-effects or life-threatening side-effects when given with Paxlovid - You have a level of kidney disease such that you are not suitable to take Paxlovid. - You are galactose intolerant, have total lactose deficiency or glucose-galactose malabsorption - You have severe liver disease characterised by severe ascites, encephalopathy, jaundice, or prolonged INR.
+- You are breastfeeding - You are of childbearing potential and in a heterosexual relationship, and you are NOT willing to use a highly effective contraceptive - You are currently taking Paxlovid - o You are allergic to nirmatrelvir, ritonavir, or any of the ingredients in Paxlovid - You have a clinical need to take a medicine that affects how Paxlovid works or may cause serious side-effects or life-threatening side-effects when given with Paxlovid - You have a level of kidney disease such that you are not suitable to take Paxlovid. - o You are galactose intolerant, have total lactose deficiency or glucose-galactose malabsorption - You have severe liver disease characterised by severe ascites, encephalopathy, jaundice, or prolonged INR.
 Note that if you have liver disease without these features then you will be eligible